 Vin Diesel has enthused about Cena joining the franchise in particular, saying the WWE star is “killing his character“.
 “He’s gonna blow you away when you see him in Fast,” he added.

 Currently, neither Johnson nor Jason Statham – the latter playing Deckard Shaw in the last two F&F movies – are expected to return.

 No word yet on Kurt Russell as Mr. Nobody (the enigmatic intelligence operative who worked with Dom’s team in the last two movies) or Scott Eastwood as ‘Little Nobody’ (another law enforcement agent who debuted in the eighth film in the series).

 Luke Evans was noticeably absent from Hobbs & Shaw as Deckard’s younger brother Owen – could he reappear here, having previously featured in the sixth and eighth entries?

 Daniel Casey will write the screenplay for Fast & Furious 9, with Chris Morgan – who’s written every F&F movie since 2006’s Tokyo Drift – having left to work on Hobbs & Shaw.

-The first trailer for Fast & Furious was a hefty one, weighing in at just under four minutes long.
+And the first trailer for Fast & Furious was a hefty one, weighing in at just under four minutes long – check it out below.